If readers don’t care who writes the books, Amazon will fill the store with its own.

 Authors won’t just be competing with other indies, traditional publishers, or rapid-release farms.
 They’ll be competing with the platform itself.

 Would Amazon really do that?
+Why not?
 They already control the majority of the ebook market.
-What do you think?

 - Generic trope recyclers